Hamilton Bulldogs

-The Hamilton Bulldogs are a major junior ice hockey team in the Ontario Hockey League (OHL) that began to play in the 2015–16 season.
-Based in Hamilton, Ontario, Canada, the Bulldogs play their home games at FirstOntario Centre.
-They were purchased by owner Michael Andlauer in March 2015 and relocated to Hamilton after 34 years in Belleville, where they were known as the Bulls.
-The Bulldogs won OHL championships in 2018, and 2022.
+The Hamilton Bulldogs were a Canadian major junior ice hockey team in the Ontario Hockey League (OHL) that began to play in the 2015–16 season.
+Based in Hamilton, Ontario, the Bulldogs played home games at FirstOntario Centre.
+They were purchased by owner Michael Andlauer in March 2015 and relocated to Hamilton after 34 years in Belleville, Ontario, where they were known as the Bulls.
+The Bulldogs won OHL championships in 2018 and 2022.

 The Bulldogs replaced the American Hockey League team of the same name, also formerly owned by Andlauer.
 The original team played in Hamilton from 1996 to 2015, after which they moved to St. John's, Newfoundland and Labrador, to become the second incarnation of the St. John's IceCaps.